oculus-samples/Unity-AppSpaceWarp/README.md

 + **Phase Sync**: When enabled, the Quest will time its VBLANK interrupt (when it takes a new frame from your application to display on-screen) to occur at exactly the time it predicts your application will complete a frame.
 For applications with steady per-frame workloads, this will create on average a half-frame improvement in latency.
 See [documentation](https://developer.oculus.com/documentation/unity/enable-phase-sync/).
 + **Late Latching**: In many game engine architectures (including the default Unity and Unreal architectures), a frame will be processed on CPU at frame X, and processed on GPU at frame Y>X. If late latching is enabled, the player's transform at the beginning of frame Y will be written into a GPU buffer, allowing the scene to be rendered with that transform instead of the transform sent to GPU at frame X. This causes 1+ frame(s) of lower perceived latency from head movement.
 See [documentation](https://developer.oculus.com/blog/optimizing-vr-graphics-with-late-latching/).
 + **Symmetric Projection**: Causes left-eye and right-eye cameras to render with symmetric, translated projection matrices.
-This improves cacheability of the Quest's tiled rendering system, which generally reduces rendering time. **NOTE**: Due to a current known issue with symmetric projection and App Spacewarp, symmetric projection is disabled at this time.
+This improves cacheability of the Quest's tiled rendering system, which generally reduces rendering time.